 Many organizations today are still lacking key identity-related security controls.
 Meanwhile, the few companies that have started applying proper access controls are typically focusing on human users as opposed to non-human users.

-Non-human identities are identities that act on behalf of a person.
+Non-person identities are identities that act on behalf of a person.
 For example, they can be pieces of code, such as AWS Lambda functions, or pieces of compute, such as Azure VMs or other public cloud services.

 Regardless of how you define them, they are extremely useful and often represent the vast majority of identities found in cloud deployments.
 They do, however, present some unique challenges that are only solved with intelligent CSPM.